Iron486/Clean_messy_room_classification/README.md

 The aim of this project was the correct classification of messy rooms from clean rooms.

-There were given the train and validation datasets both containing separate images of messy and clean rooms, and the test dataset without labels.
+There were given the train and validation datasets, both containing separate images of messy and clean rooms and the test dataset without labels.
 I fetched the data from here https://www.kaggle.com/datasets/cdawn1/messy-vs-clean-room.